 The female parent incubates the eggs for 22-24 days.
-The precocial young can leave the nest rapidly but do not attain their first flight until approximately two weeks of age.
+The young chicks can leave the nest rapidly, in just a few minutes if necessary, but do not fly until approximately two weeks of age.

 These are not typical backyard birds, but are readily attracted to reliable water sources or to areas of spilled grain, especially in unexpected areas where released game birds may wander.

 The chukar is not threatened or endangered, but wild populations can be vulnerable to harsh winters.
-In many areas, chukars are closely managed as a game bird population for hunting, and may even be specially bred to be released for a controlled hunting season without harshly impacting native populations.
+In many areas, chukars are closely managed as game birds for hunting, and may even be specially bred to be released for a controlled hunting season without harshly impacting native populations.